MrWolfZ/simplux/recipes/basics/computing-derived-state/README.md

 })
 ```

 To compute derived state for our module we can define so-called _selectors_.
-A selector is a pure function that takes the module's current state - and optionally some additional arguments - and returns some derived value.
+A selector is a pure function that takes the module's state - and optionally some additional arguments - and returns some derived value.

 ```ts
 import { createSelectors } from '@simplux/selectors'